-After a thorough assessment of the situation, TeamHealth leaders traveled to Texas, introducing and teaching customized elements of its new patient experience program, A-PEX (Achieving Peak Performance in Patient Experience).
-Using the TeamHealth A-PEX program, more than 200 clinicians and hospital staff were taught evidence-based communication practices to better address patient and family needs.
+After a thorough assessment of the situation, TeamHealth leaders traveled to Texas, introducing and teaching customized elements of its new patient experience program, APEX.
+Using the TeamHealth APEX program, more than 200 clinicians and hospital staff were taught evidence-based communication practices to better address patient and family needs.

 Toolkits and Templates

 In its work with the Texas clinicians, TeamHealth introduced a scalable, turnkey program through the APEX toolkit, centered on optimizing the patient experience, through: